 Our staff believes that every child has learning value and worth.
-Students learn best in an atmosphere of warmth and caring, free of the fear of criticism for making mistakes.
+Our students matter to us.
+Therefore, we believe students learn best in an atmosphere where opportunity, knowledge, and success are encouraged each day.
 An atmosphere where orderliness, well understood routines and clearly defined limits are an ongoing part of their daily lives.
+We believe that our students learn best in a safe and protected environment.